sunidhii09/snake_game/README.md

 3. Run the snake.py script to start the game.

 # Requirements:
-Make sure you have Python3 and the Pygame library installed.
+Python3 with Pygame library installed.

 **Happy gaming!**